UHBiocomputation/UH-biocomputation-web/content/20150916-why-you-must-use-git-and-how-you-use-it.rst

-Why you must use git and how you use it
+Why you must use Git and how you use it
 #######################################
 :date: 2015-09-16 18:55:19
 :author: Ankur Sinha